In Massachusetts, all evictions follow the same process:

 30-Day Notice to Quit

 A landlord must serve a month-to-month tenant or a tenant without a lease a 30-Day Notice to Quit to end the tenancy.
-This notice allows the tenant 30 calendar days to move out (including weekends and holidays).
+This notice allows the tenant 30 days to move out (including weekends and holidays).

 However, for tenants that don’t pay monthly, the amount of notice differs:

-Rent Payment Frequency | Notice Needed |
+Rent Payment Frequency Notice Needed

-Week-to-Week | No statute |
+Week-to-Week No statute

-Month-to-Month | 30 Days |
+Month-to-Month 30 Days

-Quarter-to-Quarter | No statute |
+Quarter-to-Quarter No statute

-Year-to-Year | Same amount as average pay interval (normally 3 months) |
+Year-to-Year Same amount as average pay interval (normally 3 months)

 Step 2: Landlord Files Lawsuit with Court

 In the state of Massachusetts, filing a complaint with the court costs $120-$180 depending on whether the case is filed in Housing Court, District Court, or Boston Municipal Court.
-Note, Housing Courts are more familiar with landlord and tenant laws and eviction cases could be transferred there.

-A copy of the summons and complaint must be served on the tenant 7-30 days prior to the date the landlord files the eviction paperwork with the court by the sheriff, deputy sheriff, special sheriff, or a person appointed by the court to serve process, through one of the following methods:
+A copy of the summons and complaint must be served on the tenant 7-30 daysprior to the date the landlord files the eviction paperwork with the court by the sheriff, deputy sheriff, special sheriff, or a person appointed by the court to serve process, through one of the following methods:

-- Giving a copy to the tenant in person;
+1. Giving a copy to the tenant in person

-- Mailing a copy via first class mail with return of service.
+3. a copy via first class mail with return of service.

-Step 3: Court Holds Hearing & Issues Judgment
+Step 3: Court Holds Hearing and Issues Judgment

+Cases in Massachusetts are “entered” only on Mondays, meaning all required paperwork will be filed on that day.
 The eviction hearing must be held on the second Thursday, second Friday, second Monday, third Tuesday, or the third Wednesday after the entry date, which is typically 10-16 days later.

 Tenants are not required to file a formal, written answer to the landlord’s complaint to attend the eviction hearing.
-If tenants do choose to file a written answer, it must be done within seven days of the entry date.
+If tenants do choose to file a written answer, it must be done within 7 day of the entry date.
+The 7 days is also the deadline for tenants who are being evicted for nonpayment of rent to pay all past-due rent in full in order to avoid being evicted.

 If the tenant fails to appear for the hearing (even if they filed a written answer), the judicial officer will issue a default judgment in favor of the landlord.